thingsboard/thingsboard.github.io/docs/getting-started-guides/helloworld-pe.md

 step31:
     0:
         image: /images/user-guide/dashboards/overview/create-dashboard-1-pe.png
-        title: 'Login to your ThingsBoard instance and navigate to the "Dashboards" page through the main menu on the left of the screen.
+        title: 'Navigate to the "Dashboards" page through the main menu on the left of the screen.
 By default, you navigate to the dashboard group "All";'
     1:
         image: /images/user-guide/dashboards/overview/create-dashboard-2-pe.png
         title: 'Click the "+" sign in the upper right corner of the screen, and select "Create new dashboard" from the drop-down menu;'